gumeo/fastqq/README.md

 **Note** that this package is inspired by the `qqman` package, which has now [been archived](https://github.com/stephenturner/qqman).
-The interface to the `qq` function should be very similar, and `fastqq::qq` should ideally be a drop-in replacement for `qqman::qq`.
-I created this package since it could take 30-60 minutes to render a single plot with `qqman::qq`.
+The interface to the `qq` function should be very similar, and `fastqq::qq` is a drop-in replacement for `qqman::qq`.
+I created this package since it could take more than 10 minutes to render a single plot with `qqman::qq`.
+This is also to save on memory and other resources, in particular time.

 ## Installation